 Agricultural products which utilize extrusion technology constitute approximately a \$40 billion annual market in the U.S. alone.
 This includes breakfast cereal, snacks, pasta, pet food, aquatic feed, and bio-based industrial materials.
 The extrusion lab in the Department of Grain Science and Industry is an invaluable asset to the ongoing quest for enhancing the value of Kansas agricultural commodities like wheat, corn, sorghum and soybean.
-Some measures of the impact of Dr. Alavi's research include substantial interest shown by industry in nanocomposite packaging technology developed in his lab, the adoption by industry of flow-based characterization of phase transition properties of ingredients and finished products as a rapid testing method, and widespread recognition in scientific and industry circles of the utility of XMT-based non-invasive imaging for understanding process - structure - function relationships in foods products.
+An important indication of the impact of Dr. Alavi's research is the AACC International Young Scientist Research Award received in 2010.
+Other measures of impact include substantial interest shown by industry in nanocomposite packaging technology developed in my lab, the adoption by industry of flow-based characterization of phase transition properties of ingredients and finished products as a rapid testing method, and widespread recognition in scientific and industry circles of the utility of XMT-based non-invasive imaging for understanding process - structure - function relationships in foods products.
 He has received prestigious USDA-FAS grants under the Cochran, Borlaug and AKI programs.
-He has also been invited to speak at international forums in countries including U.S.A., Italy and India, and several visiting scientists from countries such as Brazil, Egypt, Jordan and India have spent time in his lab engaging in collaborative research.
+He has also been invited to speak at international forums in countries including U.S.A., Italy, South Africa and India, and several visiting scientists and exchange students from countries such as Brazil, Egypt, Jordan, France and India have spent time in his lab working on joint projects.